{{ item.label }}: {{ item.title }}

 Virtual, Online

-Follow the conference on X #NMPEndofLife
+Follow the conference on social media #NMPEndofLife

-This practical, skills-focused conference is designed specifically for nurse and non-medical prescribers in palliative and end of life care who want to strengthen confidence, competence and governance — and take away real tools they can use immediately in clinical practice.
+This practical, skills-focused conference is designed specifically for nurse and non-medical prescribers working in palliative and end of life care who want to strengthen confidence, competence and governance — and take away real tools they can use immediately in clinical practice.

 Why attend?

-• Strengthen confidence and competence in non medical prescribing for end of life symptom control
+• Strengthen confidence and competence in non-medical prescribing for end of life symptom control

 • Apply practical approaches to anticipatory prescribing in the last days and hours of life

-• Understand and implement controlled drug governance
+• Understand and implement controlled drug governance, including legal and clinical responsibilities, documentation and common pitfalls

 Exhibition & Sponsorship Packages